-Russia proposes new round of Istanbul talks; Ukraine yet to respond
+Russia proposes new round of Istanbul talks; Ukraine pushes for memorandum

 Meanwhile, Germany and Ukraine announced plans to jointly develop long-range missiles as part of their deepening defence cooperation.

-“Our defence ministers will sign a memorandum of understanding today regarding the procurement of Ukrainian-made long-range weapons systems,” German Chancellor Friedrich Merz said during a joint news conference in Berlin with Ukrainian President Volodymyr Zelenskyy on Wednesday.
+“Our defence ministers will sign a memorandum of understanding today regarding the procurement of Ukrainian-made long-range weapons systems,” German Chancellor Friedrich Merz said during a joint news conference in Berlin with Zelenskyy on Wednesday.

 “There will be no range restrictions, allowing Ukraine to fully defend itself, even against military targets outside its own territory,” he added.

-Merz had announced two days earlier that Ukraine’s Western allies had lifted range restrictions on the weapons they have been supplying to Kyiv.
+Merz had announced two days earlier that Ukraine’s Western allies had lifted range restrictions on the weapons they have been supplying.

-Zelenskyy said the two leaders also agreed to cooperate on the production of drones and other weapons in Ukraine and agreements had been signed for the construction and development of new manufacturing facilities.

-“These new projects already exist,” Zelenskyy said.
-“We just want them to be in the amount that we need.”
+The Kremlin has previously warned that any long-range Western-provided weapons, such as Taurus missiles, striking inside the country would be seen as an escalation.